 And unlike conventional bioplastics whose properties are suitable for press-forming only, Mazda’s bio-plastic can be extrusion-molded.
 Consequently, these bioplastics can be used for various car parts.

 Bio-plastic is a plant-derived and carbon-neutral material.
 It reduces reliance on fossil fuels and therefore also cuts CO2 emissions.
-In addition, its manufacture involves fermentation of natural materials such as starches and sugars.
-As a result, it requires 30 percent less energy to produce than petroleum-base polypropylene plastics.
-The new bioplastics is also stronger than other plastics, which means parts can be thinner so less material is required for production.
+In addition, its manufacture involves the fermentation of natural materials such as starches and sugars.
+As a result, it requires 30 percent less energy to produce than petroleum-based polypropylene plastics.
+The new bioplastics are also stronger than other plastics, which means parts can be thinner so less material is required for production.

 How long is the decomposition of bioplastics?